IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **env.bastion.resources.ram** | How much memory would you like to allocate the bastion (in<br /> megabytes)?
 Recommended 4096 or more | 4096
 **env.bastion.resources.swap** | How much swap storage would you like to allocate the bastion (in<br /> megabytes)?
 Recommended 4096 or more. | 4096
 **env.bastion.resources.vcpu** | How many virtual CPUs would you like to allocate to the bastion?
-Recommended 4 or more. | 4 **env.bastion.resources.os_variant** | What version of Red Hat Enterprise Linux would you like to use for the bastion's operating system?<br /> Recommended 8.4 and above.
+Recommended 4 or more. | 4 **env.bastion.resources.os_variant** | Version of Red Hat Enterprise Linux to use for the bastion's operating system.<br /> Recommended 8.4 and above.
 Must match version of mounted ISO on the FTP server. | 8.5
-**env.bastion.networking.ip** | What will the IPv4 address for the bastion be? | 192.168.10.3
+**env.bastion.networking.ip** | IPv4 address for the bastion.
+Will be moved to vault.yaml and redacted during<br /> encrypt_vars role of setup.yaml playbook. | 192.168.10.3
+**env.bastion.networking.hostname** | Hostname of the bastion.
+Will be combined with<br /> env.bastion.networking.base_domain to create a Fully Qualified Domain Name (FQDN). | ocpz-bastion
-**env.bastion.networking.hostname** | What will the hostname of the bastion be? | ocpz-bastion **env.bastion.networking.subnetmask** | What will the bastion's subnet be? | 255.255.255.0
+**env.bastion.networking.subnetmask** | Subnet of the bastion. | 255.255.255.0
 **env.bastion.networking.gateway** | What will be the IPv4 address of the bastion's gateway server? | 192.168.10.0
-**env.bastion.networking.nameserver** | What is the IPv4 address of the server that resolves the bastion's hostname? | 192.168.10.200
+**env.bastion.networking.nameserver1** | IPv4 address of the server that resolves the bastion's hostname. | 192.168.10.200
+**env.bastion.networking.nameserver2** | (Optional) A second IPv4 address that resolves the bastion's hostname. | 192.168.10.201
-**env.bastion.networking.interface** | What is the name of the networking interface on the bastion? | enc1 **env.bastion.networking.base_domain** | What is the base domain that, when combined with the hostname, creates a fully-qualified<br /> domain name (FQDN) for the bastion? | ihost.com
+**env.bastion.networking.interface** | Name of the networking interface on the bastion from Linux's perspective.
+Most likely enc1. | enc1
+**env.bastion.networking.base_domain** | Base domain that, when combined with the hostname, creates a fully-qualified<br /> domain name (FQDN) for the bastion? | ihost.com
 **env.bastion.access.user** | What would you like the admin's username to be on the bastion? | admin **env.bastion.access.pass** | The password to the bastion's admin user. | cH4ngeM3!
 **env.bastion.access.root_pass** | The root password for the bastion. | R0OtPa$s!
 **env.bastion.access.ocp_ssh_key_comment** | Comment to describe the SSH key used for OCP.
-Arbitrary value. | OCPZ-01 key **env.bastion.options.loadbalancer** | Would you like the bastion to host the load balancer (HAProxy) for the cluster?
-True or False (boolean).<br /> If false, this service must be provided elsewhere in your environment. | True
+Arbitrary value. | OCPZ-01 key **env.bastion.options.dns** | Would you like the bastion to host the DNS information for the cluster?
-**env.bastion.options.dns** | Would you like the bastion to host the DNS information for the cluster?
 True or False (boolean).<br /> If false, resolution must come from elsewhere in your environment.
 Make sure to add IP addresses for<br /> KVM hosts, bastion, bootstrap, control, compute nodes, AND api, api-int and *.apps as described [here](https://docs.openshift.com/container-platform/4.8/installing/installing_bare_metal/installing-bare-metal-network-customizations.html)<br /> in section "User-provisioned DNS Requirements" Table 5.
 If True this will be done for<br /> you in the dns and check_dns roles. | True
+**env.bastion.options.loadbalancer.on_bastion** | Would you like the bastion to host the load balancer (HAProxy) for the cluster?<br /> True or False (boolean).<br /> If false, this service must be provided elsewhere in your environment, and public and<br /> private IP of the load balancer must be<br /> provided in the following two variables. | True
+**env.bastion.options.loadbalancer.public_ip** | (Only required if env.bastion.options.loadbalancer.on_bastion is True).
+The public IPv4<br /> address for your environment's loadbalancer. api, apps, *.apps must use this. | 192.168.10.50
+**env.bastion.options.loadbalancer.private_ip** | (Only required if env.bastion.options.loadbalancer.on_bastion is True).
+The private IPv4 address<br /> for your environment's loadbalancer. api-int must use this. | 10.24.17.12
 **<u>Section 5 - Cluster</u>**
 **env.cluster.networking.metadata_name** | Name to describe the cluster as a whole, can be anything if DNS will be hosted on the bastion.
 If<br /> DNS is not on the bastion, must match your DNS configuration.
 Will be combined with the base_domain<br /> and hostnames to create Fully Qualified Domain Names (FQDN). | ocpz
 **env.cluster.networking.base_domain** | The site name, where is the cluster being hosted?
 This will be combined with the metadata_name<br /> and hostnames to create FQDNs.  | ihost.com
-**env.cluster.networking.nameserver** | What IPv4 address will the cluster get its hostname resolution from?
+**env.cluster.networking.nameserver1** | IPv4 address that the cluster get its hostname resolution from.
 If env.bastion.options.dns<br /> is True, this should be the IP address of the bastion. | 192.168.10.200
+**env.cluster.networking.nameserver2** | (Optional) A second IPv4 address will the cluster get its hostname resolution from?
+If env.bastion.options.dns<br /> is True, this should be left commented out. | 192.168.10.201
 **env.cluster.networking.forwarder** | What IPv4 address will be used to make external DNS calls?
 Can use 1.1.1.1 or 8.8.8.8 as defaults. | 8.8.8.8
 **env.cluster.nodes.bootstrap.disk_size** | How much disk space do you want to allocate to the bootstrap node (in Gigabytes)?
 Bootstrap node<br /> is temporary and will be brought down automatically when its job completes.
 120 or more recommended. | 120
 **env.cluster.nodes.bootstrap.ram** | How much memory would you like to allocate to the temporary bootstrap node (in<br /> megabytes)?
 Recommended 16384 or more. | 16384